NiceSapien/Codewing/README.md

 # Usage
 #### 1. Send a HTTPS GET request to https://codewing.js.org/Api/Units/1.json
 #### 2. You will receive a response in json format and you can display them in a list.
-# This branch is useless, go in main.